Moneything Peer To Peer Lending Review

 Moneything: My experiences so far….

-I have been investing in Moneything since July 2015 and my experiences have been nothing short of excellent.
+I have been investing in Moneything since June 2015 and my experiences have been nothing short of excellent.
 It continues to be one of my favorite peer to peer lending platforms.
-Moneything has a great secondary market that is usually very liquid.
-The website is very easy to use, deposits and withdrawals are handled at lightning speed and staff communications are top notch.
+Moneything has a great secondary market for buying loans, however selling of some loans can be slow based on supply.
+Defaults have been non-existence so far the website is very easy to use and deposits and withdrawals are handled swiftly.

 What Is A Moneything?